Ninouchkaia/portfolio/CV/README.md

   - Regulatory mechanisms in transcription and post-transcriptional control

 - **Scientific Communication & Pedagogy**
-  - Teaching, mentoring, and outreach in bioinformatics and digital creativity
+  - Teaching, mentoring, and outreach in coding.
-  - Integration of artistic coding practices (music & generative systems) for public engagement
+  - Integration of artistic coding practices for public engagement

 ---